-Thank you for your willingness to precept a UNC –CH School of Nursing MSN student and welcome to the Graduate Preceptors’ Corner.
+Thank you for your willingness to precept a UNC–CH School of Nursing graduate student and welcome to the Graduate Preceptors’ Corner.
 We hope this site will be helpful in providing an overview of the clinical needs for our MSN programs and answer questions common to our community preceptors.

 The current advanced practice areas in the MSN program include adult/gerontology nurse practitioner, health care systems, pediatric nurse practitioner/primary care, family nurse practitioner, psychiatric-mental health nursing clinical nurse specialist/nurse practitioner, and women’s health nurse practitioner.
 In the nurse practitioner options, students complete a minimum of 500 clinical hours with a preceptor.
 The majority of clinical settings for nurse practitioner students are in primary care but may include outpatient specialty settings.

-For information pertinent to each of our clinical programs click here.
+For information pertinent about our graduate practice problems, click here.

 QUESTIONS FREQUENTLY ASKED BY PRECEPTORS

 Typically, the graduate clinical site coordinator contacts sites/preceptors to request a clinical placement.
 Less often, it might be a student or course coordinator making the initial contact.
 After a clinician has agreed to precept, the school’s contracts administrator will work with the clinic, arranging all of the administrative details, including contracts and Health and Safety requirements.

 To provide our students the opportunities to obtain real-life, hands-on primary care experiences while providing guidance and clinical expertise.
 We also expect preceptors to let us know when they have any questions or concerns.
 Preceptors can include MDs, NPs, CNMs or DOs.
 While students may work with more than one clinician; in general, students should be paired with a primary preceptor who can monitor the student’s progress over the course of the semester.